 As to why dogs the world over often engage in this unpleasant past-time, no-one knows for certain, but it is looking increasingly likely, that they just like the taste.

 Poop eating has nothing to do with a poor diet – well nourished dogs are just as likely to do it as any other.
 Though the occasional poop eater is more likely to indulge when hungry.

+Some people, myself included, find raw fed dogs are less inclined to eat poop.
 Perhaps because their food is more completely digested.